mini-kep/guidelines/testing.md

 Testing requirements
 ====================

-- Tests in the project use [pytest](https://docs.pytest.org/en/latest/), [Travis CI](https://travis-ci.org/mini-kep/) and [codecov](https://codecov.io/gh/mini-kep/).
+1. Tests in the project use [pytest](https://docs.pytest.org/en/latest/), [Travis CI](https://travis-ci.org/mini-kep/) and [codecov](https://codecov.io/gh/mini-kep/).
-- Tests cover at least all public methods/functions.
+2. Tests cover at least all public methods/functions.
-- Tests are assembled by test class for every single class under test.
+3. Tests are assembled by test class for every single class under test.

-Each test:

-1. has a long descriptive name based on a pattern ```test_<WHAT1>_on_<WHAT2>_<DOES_WHAT>```:
+4. Each test has a long descriptive name based on a pattern ```test_<WHAT1>_on_<WHAT2>_<DOES_WHAT>```:
    - `<WHAT1>` name of function/method name under test, eg `upload`, `upload_method`, `status_property`
    - `<WHAT2>` context/condition or arguments, eg `on_negative_integer`, `on_init`, `on_teardown`
    - `<DOES_WHAT>` expected result or behaviour, eg `returns_none`, `raises_error`
    - regrassion tests / bugfixes are named based on behaviour
-2. addresses one issue and preferably has one assert per test
+5. Each test addresses one issue and preferably has one assert per test
-3. has clear separation of setup, call of code under test and result check
+6. A tests has clear separation of setup, call of code under test and result check.

-When experiencing problems with tests design, comment your test using [format below]() and submit for review.
+When experiencing problems with tests design, comment your test using [format below]() and submit it for review.

 Testing guidelines
 ==================